Have you ever installed a new weave, some braids or even wore a wig and your scalp began to itch immediately??

 That's it folks!

 PS- If you forgot to remove the chemical base on your hair, installed it and your itching like crazy...spray your scalp with a ACV and water.
 16 oz of water mixed with 1 tspn of ACV.
+You can always adjust for smaller servings.

 Hope this helps!!